Skip to main content

 Things to know

-• The default decision options on every scorecard are Strong Yes / Yes / No / Strong No. These are always present and aren't editable per stage.
+• The default decision options — Strong Yes / Yes / No / Strong No — are always present on every scorecard and can't be edited per stage.

 • Skills are rated 1–5 stars.
 There's no half-star or numeric-score option.